Preparing for Arrival

 Oral placement tests and some written tests will be offered during NSO.
 The placement tests are necessary if you are trying to fulfill the language requirement or if you plan to continue classes in a language with which you have familiarity.
 Placement tests may diagnose you as needing one to three quarters of additional study for the language before the requirement can be fulfilled.
 Placement test results are valid for one year.

-ISO begins Sunday, September 15, 2019 and concludes on Wednesday morning, September 18, 2019.
-Check-in will be on the afternoon of September 15 at which time you will move in directly to your dorm room for the academic year.
-All international students attending ISO must register by checking the ISO box on their Housing Preference Form of their Approaching Stanford Forms.
-International (non-US citizen, non-permanent resident) students for whom the Bechtel International Center will issue visa paperwork are required to attend and therefore cannot participate in SPOT.
-US citizens living abroad, including those with dual citizenship, US Permanent Residents, and students for whom Bechtel does not issue immigration documents for, are not required to attend, but may request approval to attend on their Housing Preference Form and provide an explanation.
+Due to the change in the academic calendar for 2020-21, ISO dates have not been finalized yet.
+All international students attending ISO must register by checking the ISO box on the "Life on the Farm" form of their Approaching Stanford Forms.
+International (non-US citizen, non-permanent resident) students for whom the Bechtel International Center will issue visa paperwork are required to attend and therefore cannot participate in any pre-orientation program that conflicts with ISO timing.
+US citizens living abroad, including those with dual citizenship, US Permanent Residents, and students for whom Bechtel does not issue immigration documents for, are not required to attend, but may request approval to attend on the Approaching Stanford Forms and provide an explanation.
 Bechtel will review all requests and determine which ones are appropriate to approve.
-All other students will arrive on September 18 for New Student Orientation (NSO).
+All other students will arrive on Move-In Day for New Student Orientation (NSO).

 At Stanford, we are gradually moving away from the term "freshman/freshmen" and beginning to use the term "first-year(s)" to refer to undergraduate students in their first year.
 As we make this shift, you will continue to see both "first-year" and "freshman" being used by different offices and departments, but should gradually begin to see "freshman" being phased out.
 We will continue to use "frosh" more informally when referring to first-year students and the first-year experience!